v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Us:* In this diagram, you see how to distinguish (and *categorize*) XSS based on the path that the injected code must follows. *Reflected and Stored cannot be distinguished here*.
 The distinction between those two can be appreciated if we can express causality between events.

 *Audience:* Stop with this ad-hoc models!
-How do you know that your "models” are a faithful representation of reality!?
+How do you know that your "models" are a faithful representation of reality!?

 *Us:* My point is that we should not invent metrics based on our experience.
 We should really stop accepting talks on new useless attacks at HookLand and favour scientific theories instead.
 Check this out.

 *Us:* Our theory in [here](...) predicts injections as weaknesses.
 An XSS is just an injection on a specific technology called JavaScript.
-To reason more universally on XSS, here is a minimal model where the *XSS attack patterns*, mistakenly called "XSS vulnerabilities” by Prof. Mann, can be expressed.
+To reason more universally on XSS, here is a minimal model where the *XSS attack patterns*, mistakenly called "XSS vulnerabilities" by Prof. Mann, can be expressed.

 We take out from our pocket our last sketch.
 ![](./scheme.jpeg)